MrEasonYang/url-tester-func/README.md

 - GCP Serverless

 ## About the bills
-It will be free for small usage like less then 10 urls and 10k invocations per month, however, **the more resources you use the more money you will have to pay** because the outcome public internet requests are always not free.
-See QCloud official [docs](https://cloud.tencent.com/product/scf/pricing) for more information.
+<del>It will be free for small usage like less then 10 urls and 10k invocations per month, however, **the more resources you use the more money you will have to pay** because the outcome public internet requests are always not free.
+See QCloud official [docs](https://cloud.tencent.com/product/scf/pricing) for more information.</del>

+**Warning: Using Tencent cloud serverless will be charged with a minimum cost since 2022/06/01.**

 ## Contribution
 Contributions are welcome, just remember to lint your code.